mstocco/mariostoc.co/content/traininglog/20201004-ironman2021-47weeksout.md

 <!---->
 It was a climb out of Otter Bay to get to Bedwell Harbour Road, the flattest section of road that I have seen on the Island.
 I took it easy and got there in about 20 minutes.
 This road is a main thoroughfare with no shoulder but beside it was a grass strip (probably the original roadbed) that would be my runway for the 30 second strides.
 Doing the workout on that surface could have been likened to running a flat bit of XC (and no mud).

 The easy portions of this run **felt easy**.
 I felt some residual fatigue on the last few strides and going up the last hill before descending into Otter Bay.
 My soleus' felt **better than expected** and only protested on the last long downhill.
-I also enjoyed a coffee flavoured Rekarb at the half-way point of the run.
+I also enjoyed a _"coffee"_ flavoured Rekarb at the half-way point of the run.

 Later in the afternoon, Carina and I walked the trail up Mt.
 Norman (204m).
-The weather was sunny and warm at the top and it was fascinating to watch the marine layer move through the Gulf Islands.
-We could hear many fog-horns in the distance and every so often, we'd catch a glimpse of a ship moving through the fog; very cool!
+The weather was sunny and warm at the top and it was fascinating to watch the marine layer move through the islands below.
+We could hear fog-horns in the distance and every so often, we'd catch a glimpse of a ship moving through the fog; cool!

 <!---->
 ## THURSDAY OCT 08